The seeding of cosmic ray electrons by cluster radio galaxies: a review: Theoretical and numerical models

-\cite{2021ApJ...914...73Z, 2021Galax...9...91Z} investigated whether the morphology of some radio relics can reflect the distribution of fossil relativistic electrons previously injected by central AGN in clusters, and later dispersed into the ICM by sloshing gas motions generated by a previous merger event.
+Ref.~\cite{2021ApJ...914...73Z, 2021Galax...9...91Z} investigated whether the morphology of some radio relics can reflect the distribution of fossil relativistic electrons previously injected by central AGN in clusters, and later dispersed into the ICM by sloshing gas motions generated by a previous merger event.
 They found that the transport of electrons along a spiral path, and its stretching tangentially to the spiral pattern, could produce filamentary emission pattern compatible with real radio relics (see e.g. Fig.\ref{fig:zuhone_vazza}).
-Following this approach, \cite{botteon24} proposed a similar scenario to model the filamentary diffuse radio emission in Abel 2657, out of a shredded AGN bubble.
+Following this approach, Ref.~\cite{botteon24} proposed a similar scenario to model the filamentary diffuse radio emission in Abel 2657, out of a shredded AGN bubble.

-Recently, \cite{2021Natur.593...47C} produced high-resolution MHD simulations to model the complex radio structure in A3376, in which they accounted for the interaction between an AGN jet and a curved ICM magnetic field.
+Recently, Ref.~\cite{chibueze21} produced high-resolution MHD simulations to model the complex radio structure in A3376, in which they accounted for the interaction between an AGN jet and a curved ICM magnetic field.
 They showed that the simulated jet propagation is quenched by the magnetic tension, which induces a later escape of the flow and of the relativistic particles carried with it, which can reasonably mimic the sharp “double-scythe" shape of the real observation.
 The magnetic field which best reproduces the synchrotron morphology is of order $\sim 10 ~\mu G$, and the modelling suggests that magnetic reconnection might additionally be at work to produce an efficient injection of cosmic rays in the region.

-However, whether a single burst from AGN, combined with turbulence and mixing motions in clusters can provide all necessary ingredients for fuelling the observed extent of radio relics with fossil electrons, is not a fully settled issue.
+However, whether a single burst from AGN, combined with turbulence and mixing motions in clusters can provide a sufficient seeding of relativistic electrons to cover the entire extent of observed radio relics, is not a fully settled issue.